-New Approved Employers will be limited in the number of Seasonal Workers they can have in Australia country at a given point in time; each Approved Employer will be advised of this recruitment cap in accordance with Schedule 2 of the Deed.
+New Approved Employers will be limited in the number of Seasonal Workers they can have in Australia at a given point in time; each Approved Employer will be advised of this recruitment cap in accordance with Schedule 2 of the Deed.
 This is to ensure the Approved Employer is able to meet their obligations under the SWP, and manage Seasonal Workers including providing for their welfare and wellbeing.

 If an Approved Employer would like to be able to employ more Seasonal Workers, they may request an increase to their recruitment cap.
+Requests will only be considered when an AE can demonstrate they have recruited workers for longer than 4 months under the 2020 or Restart Deed of Agreement.
 An increase to a recruitment cap will be determined on a case-by-case basis in consideration of a variety of factors.
 These factors include the Approved Employer's performance and compliance, financial capacity to meet up-front costs, and whether the appropriate welfare and wellbeing support can be provided.